mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 9 Nov 2022 - full course materials (300+ videos) are now live on Udemy!
+You can sign up here: https://www.udemy.com/course/pytorch-for-deep-learning/?couponCode=ZTMGOODIES7 (launch deal code valid for 3-4 days from this line)
 * 4 Nov 2022 - add a notebook for PyTorch Cheatsheet in `extras/` (a simple overview of many of the most important functionality of PyTorch)
 * 2 Oct 2022 - all videos for section 08 and 09 published (100+ videos for the last two sections)!
 * 30 Aug 2022 - recorded 15 videos for 09, total videos: 321, finished section 09 videos!!!! ... even bigger than 08!!